 | Productboard | From $19/maker/mo | Strategic roadmaps, insight repository, prioritization frameworks — standalone.
 See Productboard pricing. |

 Quackback is the free, open-source option.
-You self-host it with Docker, there are no per-user fees, and it includes feedback boards with public voting, a customer-facing roadmap, changelogs, 23 integrations, and AI features.
+You self-host it with Docker, there are no per-user fees, and it includes feedback boards with public voting, a customer-facing roadmap, changelogs, and 23 integrations.
 SSO/OIDC is included.
+Where JPD has no open API for automation, Quackback ships an MCP server so AI agents and scripts can read and act on feedback programmatically, and its AI summarization runs on your own API key — no per-summary credit caps.
 It does not have delivery tracking tied to a specific project management tool, but it works with any stack.
-See the best feature request tools comparison for more context.
+Prefer not to host it yourself?
+Quackback Cloud is a managed option.
+See the Quackback vs Productboard comparison and the best feature request tools guide for more context.

 Canny is a hosted tool with a polished interface, a public feedback board, voting, roadmap, and changelog.
 It works without Jira.
 The Core plan at $19/month covers 100+ tracked users, and PM integrations for Jira, ClickUp, and Linear are available on the Pro plan at $79/month.
 See the full Canny pricing breakdown.